t-bast/bolts/04-onion-routing.md

 having to be told explicitly.

 From these shared secrets, Dave creates and encrypts three `encrypted_data_tlv`s:

-1. blob_bob: For Bob to tell him to forward to Carol
+1. encrypted_data_bob: For Bob to tell him to forward to Carol
-2. blob_carol: For Carol to tell her to forward to him
+2. encrypted_data_carol: For Carol to tell her to forward to him
-3. blob_dave: For himself to indicate the path was used, and any metadata he wants.
+3. encrypted_data_dave: For himself to indicate the path was used, and any metadata he wants.

 To mask the node ids, he also derives three blinding factors from the shared secrets, which turn Bob into Bob', Carol into Carol' and Dave